 They might not be as fresh as Uncle Tetsu’s, but when half the reviews online say its better cold, does it make any difference?

 If you are a true Uncle Tetsu fan, you might be disappointed to know that the Toronto location has a limited selection of flavours.
 Well, T&T has flavours ranging from taro to green tea!
 You can also purchase a frozen version of Japanese Cheesecake called Castella.
 You can spend time browsing authentic Asian groceries rather than standing in line next time you crave Japanese cheesecake.

 3. Ding Dong Bakery and Cafe: 321 Spadina Ave.

-Don’t let the dingy exterior and interior of this bakery throw you off, take a chance and walk inside to immerse yourself in the aroma of delicious baked goods.
-Don’t get distracted because you are here to get that Cheesecake!
-You want the full satisfaction of not having to line up, so set the timer on your phone, screenshot it, and upload it on Instagram along with the cheesecake you purchase.
+Don’t let the dingy exterior and interior of this bakery throw you off.
+Walk inside and immerse yourself in the aroma of delicious baked goods.
+But don’t get distracted, because you are here to get that Cheesecake!

-Let your friends know you have better things to do than wait in a lineup for cheesecake!
-And if all else fails, you can always try to make your own.
+And if all else fails, you can always try to make your own cheesecake.